Welcome to Circle R Ranch Summer Camp!

 There are a variety of reasons that kids experience home-loneliness.
 Campers with little experience being away from the comforts and the familiarity of home, and children who have been dealing with major changes at home often experience these feelings.
 Additionally, children who generally have trouble with new situations, are very attached to their parents, and/or thrive on the predictability of their home routines may also have more difficulty adjusting to camp life.
 On the other hand, sometimes it is the least likely child who becomes home-lonely.
 We recognize how very important the care and interaction provided by our counsellors and staff is in ensuring that the atmosphere at camp is welcoming, nurturing, enjoyable, and of course, busy and packed with fun, action and adventure!

 How you can help your camper prepare for being away from home:

-· Keep stress at home to a minimum before the beginning of camp, so your camper arrives relaxed and happy, rather than harried and stressed with last minute packing and organizing.
+· Keep stress at home to a minimum before the beginning of camp, so your child arrives relaxed and happy, rather than harried and stressed with last minute packing and organizing.

 · Discuss potential home-loneliness with your child.
 Assure him/her that it’s perfectly normal to miss home a bit while away!
-Discuss ways of coping while at camp: get involved in games with friends, write a story, or spend some time with a counsellor or other staff member.
+Discuss ways of coping: get involved in games with friends, write a story, or spend some time with a counsellor or other staff member.

-· Finally, express confidence in your child’s ability to deal with all types of situations.
-Recall other instances during which he/she/they successfully overcame a difficult problem.
+· Finally, express confidence in your child’s ability to deal with all types of situations!
+Recall other instances during which he/she successfully overcame a difficult problem.
 Camp provides an excellent venue to develop problem-solving skills, and your confidence in your camper’s ability to make it through the session is important!